Emiliano Sala missing plane: The Cardiff striker and pilot David Ibbotson's families know they're dead, says oceanographer David Mearns | Goal.com

 Emiliano Sala and pilot David Ibbotson's families know they're dead, says oceanographer Mearns

-David Mearns, the director of Bluewater Recoveries and the man at the head of the renewed efforts to locate the missing plane carrying Emiliano Sala and David Ibbotson, says the families of both the player and the pilot know they are dead.
+David Mearns, the director of Bluewater Recoveries and the man who was at the head of the renewed efforts to locate the plane carrying Emiliano Sala and David Ibbotson, says the families of both the player and the pilot know they are dead.

 Mearns led the operation to find the aircraft, which disappeared off the radar near the Channel Islands on its voyage from Nantes, after a crowdfunding page raised well over the target to restart the search after initial investigations by authorities had been called off.